 - Get familiar with your covered services and the rules you must follow to get these covered services.
 Use this Evidence of Coverage to learn what's covered and the rules you need to follow to get covered services. - o Chapters 3 and 4 give details about medical services. - Chapters 5 and 6 give details about Part D drug coverage. - If you have any other health coverage or drug coverage in addition to our plan, you're required to tell us.
 Chapter 1 tells you about coordinating these benefits. - Tell your doctor and other health care providers that you're enrolled in our plan.
 Show our plan membership card whenever you get medical care or Part D drugs. - Help your doctors and other providers help you by giving them information, asking questions, and following through on your care. - To help get the best care, tell your doctors and other health providers about your health problems.
-Follow the treatment plans and instructions you and your doctors agree on. - Make sure your doctors know all the drugs you're taking, including over-thecounter drugs, vitamins, and supplements. - If you have questions, be sure to ask and get an answer you can understand. - Be considerate.
-We expect our members to respect the rights of other patients.
+Follow the treatment plans and instructions that you and your doctors agree on. - Make sure your doctors know all the drugs you're taking, including over-thecounter drugs, vitamins, and supplements. - If you have questions, be sure to ask and get an answer you can understand. - Be considerate.
+We expect all members to respect the rights of other patients.
 We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you're responsible for these payments: - You must pay our plan premiums. - You must continue to pay a premium for your Medicare Part B to stay a member of our plan. - For most of your medical services or drugs covered by our plan, you must pay your share of the cost when you get the service or drug. - If you're required to pay a late enrollment penalty, you must pay the penalty to keep your drug coverage. - o If you're required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to stay a member of our plan. - If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside our plan service area, you can't stay a member of our plan. - If you move, tell Social Security (or the Railroad Retirement Board).
+As a plan member, you're responsible for these payments: - You must pay our plan premiums. - You must continue to pay your Medicare Part B premiums to stay a member of our plan. - For most of your medical services or drugs covered by our plan, you must pay your share of the cost when you get the service or drug. - If you're required to pay the extra amount for Part D because of your yearly income, you must continue to pay the extra amount directly to the government to stay a member of our plan. - If you move within our plan service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside our plan service area, you can't stay a member of our plan. - If you move, tell Social Security (or the Railroad Retirement Board).

-CHAPTER 9: If you have a problem or complaint (coverage decisions, appeals, complaints)
+CHAPTER 9 If you have a problem or complaint (coverage decisions, appeals, complaints)